 There is no simple answer to your question, because the minimum credit score depends on the loan program you apply for and the individual lender’s own guidelines and rules.
 They also depend on other qualifying factors such as your Loan to Value ratio (LTV) and Debt-to-Income ratio (DTI).

 The housing and mortgage crash of 2007-2008 reset the underwriting rules and virtually wiped out the subprime mortgage market.
 If you want to qualify for a loan, then you need to make sure that your LTV, DTI, and Credit Score/History meet the lender’s guidelines.

-FICO scores are based on your credit history, as reported by the Credit Reporting Agencies.
-(Equifax, Experian, and TransUnion).
+FICO scores are based on your credit history, as reported by the consumer credit reporting agencies — Equifax, Experian, and TransUnion.
 Here are the top three factors of your FICO score: